zennox1337/tasks/README.md

-# task1 and task2 working
+# task1 and task3 done